ntdu/leaderboard/README.md

 #### 3.1 Web/Mobile

 - Mobile/Web handles actions from users through API (join quiz and send answers)
-- Establish WS connections
+- Establish WebSocket connections
 - Display the leaderboard in real-time

 #### 3.2 Quiz-service

 - Manage quizzes including Quiz, Questions, UserQuiz, etc.
-- Verify input data (cache quiz data on Redis based on quiz's expiration time)
+- Verify input data (cache quiz data on Redis based on the quiz's expiration time)
 - Send the validated data to appropriate topics

-#### 3.3 Quiz-Join-Database Consumer (Respond for the join quiz event)
+#### 3.3 Quiz-Join-Database Consumer (Responds to the join quiz event)

 - Batch create UserQuiz (Atomic, manually ack)
-- Batch creates when total of messages reach a threshold or the last message exceeds 500ms
+- Batch creates when the total number of messages reaches a threshold or the last message exceeds 500ms

-#### 3.4 Quiz-Join-Redis Consumer (Respond for the join quiz event)
+#### 3.4 Quiz-Join-Redis Consumer (Responds to the join quiz event)

 - Add user_id into the Redis quiz pool

-#### 3.5 Quiz-Answer-Database Consumer (Respond for the answering event)
+#### 3.5 Quiz-Answer-Database Consumer (Responds to the answering event)

-- Batch creates the UserAnswer table (Atomic, manually ack, messages threshold and periodic 500ms)
+- Batch creates the UserAnswer table (Atomic, manually ack, messages threshold, and periodic 500ms)

-#### 3.6 Quiz-Answer-Redis Consumer (Respond for the answering event)
+#### 3.6 Quiz-Answer-Redis Consumer (Responds to the answering event)

 - Calculate new user score based on the user's answer and the questions config in Redis
 - Update new user score into the SortedSet with quiz_id in Redis
 - Send an event to the leaderboard changes topic

-#### 3.7 Leaderboard-changes-consumer (Response for determining whether to send new leaderboard to Frontend or not)
+#### 3.7 Leaderboard-changes-consumer (Responds to determining whether to send a new leaderboard to the Frontend or not)

-- Use last_leaderboard_changes to avoid overwhelming Frontend
+- Use last_leaderboard_changes to avoid overwhelming the Frontend

 #### 3.8 Leaderboard-service